andersberliner/smelling_sepsis/README.md

 Put all together, for the ~ 50 timesteps I considered, I created 3 featurizers, 3 scalers, 3 dimensionality reducers and 3 models.
 These all interact with each other, as shown in the interactions at a given timestep in [Figure Eight](#fig08).
 This means I have 150 interdependent models, featurizers, scalers and reducers all of which have tuning hyperparameters.
 This is an enormous model space to explore and one I continue to explore now to find better performance.

 To handle searching this model space I made a few simplifications.
 I created a job-runner file, capstone.py, that accepts a runid on the command line that corresponds to where the output results should be written and from what json the run parameters should be picked.
 I placed a sample json in the data folder.
-The json describes how the SeriesModel object (my class for handling the models illustrated in [Figure Seven](#fig07) and [Figure Eight](#fig08)
+The json describes how the SeriesModel object (my class for handling the models illustrated in [Figure Seven](#fig07) and [Figure Eight](#fig08)) is constructed.

+Furthermore, I required the type of featurizer, scaler, reducer and classifier/model for each timestemp to be consistent (and stated in the run parameters json).
+These are, e.g., the detection-base-model and detection-base-model-arguments, detection-base-featurizer, detection-base-featurizer-arguments, etc. of the SeriesModel class.
+A summary of the types of models, featurizers, scalers and reducers I experimented with is listed below:

++ Featurizer
+	+ polynomial: 3rd or 4th order
+	+ sigmoidal
+	+ NoneType *(i.e. pass in all of the features as is)*
++ Scaler
+	+ Standard
+	+ NoneType *(i.e. does no scaling)*
++ Dimensionality Reducers
+	+ PCA: 10, 30, 40 or p components, where p is the number of features extracted by the Featurizer
+	+ NoneType *(i.e. does no dimensionality reduction)*
++ Models
+	+ Logistic Regression: regularization of 0.1, 1 and 10
+	+ Logistic Regression CV: auto-optimizes the regularization parameter via gridsearching
+	+ Stochastic Gradient Descent Boosting Classifier
+	+ SVM Classifier: 0.1, 1, 10 penalty parameter
+	+ Random Forest Classifier: 10, 50, 100 trees

+I ran these jobs by spinning up EC2 instances.
+The "slow" step is the featurization, so I typically did this up front and pickled the results to pass along to other models using the same detection, gram and classifier featurization methods.
+Thus, the SeriesModel class contains a load_state parameter to describe where to "start" the model from.

+Featurization is a place where parralellization could help improve speed, but I didn't have time to translate it to pyspark.
+This is another area of work in progress.

+### Crossvalidation

+I used sklearn's StratifiedShuffleSplit to generate 10 folds of 90% train, 10% test data where each classification label (17 bacterial species plus control) was evenly split over each of the folds.
+All featuriers, scalers, reducers and models were trained on the training folds, and evaluated best on their predictions for the corresponding testing folds.
+This generated a set of ~110*10 = 1,100 detection, 1,110 gram and 1,100 classification predictions for each timestep

+### Model Evaluation

+I built up a suite of multiclass metrics and reporting in mutliclassmetrics.py.
+This began with construction detection, gram and classification confusion matrices *(at each timestep)*, and then computing the various performance metrics on a one-versus-all and micro and macro averaged premise: accuracy, recall, precision, f1.

+### Model Results

+My initial results showed promise.
+All of the classification metrics improved with time

 ## <a name="trigger"></a> Designing a Triggered, Series Model